NeebaSara/NeebaSara/README.md

 ## Hi there 👋
 I am K Neeba Sara Johnson 👧🏽.
-Soon will be graduating MCA.
-Want to make projects and learn.
+Soon will be graduating with a Master's degree in Computer Applications(MCA).
+🌟 Curious
+🔭 I’m currently learning Python, SQL

 <!--
 **NeebaSara/NeebaSara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.